-- 1. Completed application packets with supportive documentation are reviewed for program admittance. - 2.
+- 1. Completed applications with supportive documentation are reviewed for program admittance. - 2.
 Official Transcripts from all colleges and universities must be sent and evaluated early to ensure the evaluation is complete by the time of program application.
-The student must request that San Diego Community College District forward the evaluated transcripts to Special Admissions.
 (See Education Plan below) - 3.
 Students are admitted to programs through one of the following: - a.
 First-come-first-served basis all qualified applicants (those who successfully completed the prerequisites and submit a complete application) will be accepted in the order they are received until the program is full. - b.
 Lottery based entry all qualified applicants (those who successfully completed the prerequisites and submit a complete application) will be placed in a lottery and acceptance randomly selected. - c.
 For the Bachelor of Science degree program, students will be selected based on a scoring rubric including GPA, letter of intent and successful completion of prerequisite courses. - 4.
 If a program is impacted (more complete applications are received than there are slots available for admission), students will either be placed on a wait list (then be accepted in numerical order if space becomes available) or using another process as outlined in the published program Information/Application packets.
 Please check the admittance policy of your program.